Lij Iyasu: Alleged conversion to Islam

 Around the same time, the British reported that documents preaching jihad against the Europeans had been posted in the Harar marketplace.
 That August, the British reported that supplies were being sent to Jijiga to support the activities of Mohammed Abdullah Hassan and Sheikh Hassan Barsane, a devout Muslim pair who were at war with the British and Italians in Somalia and Somaliland.
 Then in September, the Italians revealed that one of their Somali agents had witnessed Iyasu declaring to an assemblage of Muslim leaders that he was a Muslim, and swore to his apostasy on a Quran.
 Although Harold Marcus accepts these reports at face value, Bahru Zewde is more suspicious of their veracity and instead argues that Iyasu's intent was to integrate the Somalis into the Ethiopian Empire, but "Allied ingenuity lent palpability to Iyasu's apostasy (which was the main charge levelled against him) by forging pictures and documents to prove the charge."
 Whatever the truth, these reports brought the simmering discontent with Iyasu to a fierce boil against him.
-European colonial powers in the region began supporting a coup d'état against Iyasu because of signs he was about join World War 1 on the opposing side.
+European colonial powers in the region began supporting a coup d'état against Iyasu because of signs he was about to join World War 1 on the opposing side.